 The actual logic of the command.
 Subclasses must implement this method.

-tags can be a list of check tags, like compatibility or models.
+tags can be a list of check tags, like

 A management command which takes one or more installed application labels as arguments, and does something with each of them.

 app_config, which will be an

 AppConfiginstance corresponding to an application label given on the command line.